-If you’ve never heard of bullet journalling, you’ve managed to miss a huge community online – on blogs, youtube, facebook, instagram and who knows what else.
+If you’ve never heard of the bullet journal method, you’ve managed to miss a huge community online – on blogs, youtube, facebook, instagram and who knows what else.
 A bullet journal is basically a diary, but it’s one that is super customisable and easy to keep track of various things.

 Know your planner needs